 Overall Economic Context

-Macroeconomic trends in 2019 are less favourable than the forecasts.
-The Fiscal Council of the Republic of Serbia assessed the economic growth in 2019 at 3%, which is below the planned economic growth rate for 2019 of 3.5%.
-Average inflation in 2019 is likely to be slightly lower than planned, or slightly below 2%, instead of the planned 2.3%.
-It is estimated that the current deficit of the balance of payments will be 6.5-7% (instead of the planned 5.2%, which was the forecast made by the Government at the end of 2018).
+Macroeconomic trends in 2021 are more favourable than the results achieved in 2020, which is defined by weaker indicators of achieved goals in the country due to the consequences of the COVID-19 pandemic.
+The Fiscal Council of the Republic of Serbia estimates the real GDP growth rate in 2021 at 6.0%, which is significantly above the achieved GDP growth rate in 2020 (-1.0%), and also above the GDP growth rate in 2019, which was 4.2%.
+The average inflation in 2019 was slightly lower than planned, 1.9% instead of the planned 2.3%.
+The current deficit of the balance of payments is 6.9% (instead of the planned 5.2%, which was the forecast made by the Government at the end of 2018).
 Furthermore, trends in the labour market are improving (gradual increase in employment and average salary).
 In 2019, the only important macroeconomic indicator that was more favourable than its forecast relates to the labour market, where wages have a relatively high growth of over 9% (real 7%) with employment growth of 2%.

 The Government has undertaken certain steps to resolve the numerous obstacles impeding growth.
 A new three-year programme of fiscal consolidation was started in late 2014, envisaging budget savings and comprehensive structural reform.
 The fiscal consolidation measures have reduced public expenditures and moderately increased tax revenues with changes to their structure, implying changes to the structure of aggregate demand.
 The Progress Report for 2019 by the EC notes that the chosen combination of macroeconomic policies was correct and led to macroeconomic stability and improvements in the key economic indicators.
 Although there are still significant economic challenges, the main being that economic growth is slow, the restrictive fiscal policy and adaptable monetary policy have ensured price stability, stimulated investment activities, increased employment and reduced the risk premium for the country.
 As in previous years, continued economic reforms and their full implementation remain crucial for further strengthening of the economic potential and for the support to the real convergence with the EU.